Kevin Newman Player Props: Reds vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Dodgers pitching staff ranks 21st in the league.
+- The Dodgers pitching staff is 21st in MLB with a collective 8.5 strikeouts per nine innings.

-- The Dodgers have a 4.46 team ERA that ranks 20th among all league pitching staffs.
+- The Dodgers have the 22nd-ranked team ERA among all league pitching staffs (4.52).

-- Gonsolin (3-1) gets the starting nod for the Dodgers in his eighth start of the season.
-He has a 1.77 ERA in 35 2/3 innings pitched, with 25 strikeouts.
+- Syndergaard (1-4) gets the starting nod for the Dodgers in his 12th start of the season.
+He's put together a 6.54 ERA in 52 1/3 innings pitched, with 35 strikeouts.

-- In his most recent time out on Wednesday against the Washington Nationals, the righty went six innings, giving up one earned run while surrendering three hits.
+- The righty's most recent appearance was on Wednesday against the Washington Nationals, when he went five innings, surrendering five earned runs while allowing seven hits.

-- The 29-year-old has an ERA of 1.77, with 6.3 strikeouts per nine innings, in seven games this season.
-Opponents are hitting .151 against him.
+- In 11 games this season, the 30-year-old has amassed an ERA of 6.54, with 6 strikeouts per nine innings.
+Opponents are batting .302 against him.

 © 2023 Data Skrive.
 All rights reserved.